 That being said we would not ask you to rely on Twitter for professional Instagram advice.
 After all, who are those people anyway?
 However, it did give us some confirmation and a big reason to begin our research process.

-So we pulled up our sleeves and began to dig deeper.
-Here’s what we learned….
+So we pulled up our sleeves and began digging deeper.

-Instagram is no stranger to imposing user account limitations.
-The platform’s first major attempt began with limiting account actions like following and unfollowing to initial suppositions were 140 per hour followed by the most notable reveal by Crowdfire’s CEO at 60 accounts per hour.
+Instagram is no stranger to imposing user action limits.
+The platform’s first major attempt began with limiting account actions like following and unfollowing.
+Initially, early adopters suggested following and unfollowing action caps were limited to 140 per hour.
+A more notable revelation was later provided by Crowdfire’s CEO who shared that Instagram requested the platform reduce the number of follow/unfollow requests.
 (See excerpt below)

 ✌🏻️ We launched our Instagram integration over 3 years ago and we never charged for follow/unfollow.😇However, we were recently contacted by Instagram and were told that Crowdfire was making a lot(millions) of follow/unfollow requests each day. 😟They wanted us to reduce the number of follows/unfollows we make and being a good member of the Instagram ecosystem we decided to adhere to this request.🤗 We had initially decided to reduce the limits for everyone.
 However, we have a lot of users whose businesses depend on using our product effectively and we don’t want such users to suffer. 😌So, we’ve decided to keep the no limits option(Instagram limits of 60/hour still apply) for such users whose work depends on using Crowdfire every day. – Reference

-Moving to the present, June 2019.
-We’ve learned that Instagram is amidst another important limitation change.
+In June 2019.
+We’ve learned that Instagram is amidst another important follow unfollow limit change.
 While not finalized it appears the running consensus across our internet pool of managers state actions are limited to 6000 actions per month.
 This equates to about 200 actions per day.
-It is currently unclear as to whether likes are included in those daily actions at the moment it does not appear to be the case.
+It is currently unclear as to whether likes are included in those daily actions.

 If you encounter an account block in the near future do the following.